 Bits Access Default Field Description 31 RW Oh EPM: Enable Protected Memory This field controls DMA accesses to the protected low-memory and protected high-memory regions.
 O: Protected memory regions are disabled.
 1: Protected memory regions are enabled.
 DMA requests accessing protected memory regions are handled as follows: When DMA remapping is not enabled, all DMA requests accessing protected memory regions are blocked.
 When DMA remapping is enabled: DMA requests processed as pass-through (Translation Type value of 10b in Context-Entry) and accessing the protected memory regions are blocked.
-DMA requests with translated address (AT = 10b) and accessing the protected memory regions are blocked.
-DMA requests that are subject to address remapping, and accessing the protected memory regions, and instead program the remapping structures to block requests to protected memory regions.
-Remapping hardware access to the remapping structures are not subject to protected memory regions.
-Remapping hardware access to the remapping structures are not subject to protected memory regions.
-Remapping hardware access to the remapping structures are not subject to protected memory regions.
-Hardware reports the status of the protected memory region through the PRS field in this register.
-Hardware implementations supporting DMA draining must drain any in-flight translated DMA requests protected memory region as enabled through the PRS field.
-30:1 RsvdP Xh R: Reserved Reserved. Ο RO Oh PRS: Protected Region Status This field indicates the status of protected memory region(s): 0: Protected memory region(s) disabled.
+DMA requests with translated address (AT=10b) and accessing the protected memory regions are blocked.
+DMA requests that are subject to address remapping, and accessing the protected memory regions may or may not be blocked by hardware.
+For such requests, software must not depend on hardware protection of the protected memory regions, and instead program the remapping structures to block requests to protected memory regions.
+Remapping hardware access to the remapping structures are not subject to protected memory region checks.
+DMA requests blocked due to protected memory region violation are not recorded or reported as remapping faults.
+Hardware reports the status of the protected memory enable/disable operation through the PRS field in this register.
+Hardware implementations supporting DMA draining must drain any in-flight translated DMA requests queued within the Root-Complex before indicating the protected memory region as enabled through the PRS field.
+30:1 RsvdP Xh R: Reserved Reserved.
+0 RO Oh PRS: Protected Region Status This field indicates the status of protected memory region(s): O: Protected memory region(s) disabled.
 1: Protected memory region(s) enabled.

-10.4.17 Protected Low-Memory Base Register
+Protected Low-Memory Base Register 10.4.17